aman-rana/hello-world/README.md

 # hello-world
-Getting Used to with Git
+Getting Use to with Git